 The owners, fondly known as “The Sisters” grew up riding at the stables and wanted to refurbish it as a premier Equestrian Center.
 The middle sister, Leslie Kramer, has managed the stables for 10 years and rebuilt it twice.
 Prior to Katrina, the facility had 92 horses on the premise, $1.5 million worth of renovations, 200 lessons a week and a show string of 40 horses.
 It was successful and busy.
 Needless to say, August 29th of 2005 changed things.

-As the saying goes “Out of bad things good things come”, 5 years later, Equest Farm is thriving in the post Katrina environment.
+As the saying goes “Out of bad things good things come”, 9 years later, Equest Farm is thriving in the post Katrina environment.
 Summer camps, field trips, lesson birthday parties, family rides, daily lessons and a multitude of other outside activities are here for the public to enjoy.
 The riding school, under the directorship of Kristen Swope, has become one of the best in the southern region.
 From beginners to experienced show riders, the school caters to all equally.
-Little Bits offers a unique riding program for 4-6 year olds with badges for girl and boy scouts available to earn.
 Boarding and Training is also offered for those who want to have their horse in the city.
 For those visitors from out of town, group rides are available upon availability, by appointment only.